kerimoff/workflows-nextflow/_episodes/11-subworkflows.md

 - "Understand how to create a sub-workflow."
 - "Understand how to run part of a workflow."
 keypoints:
-- "Nextflow allows for definition of reusable sub-workflow libraries."
+- "Nextflow allows to define reusable sub-workflows."
 - "Sub-workflow allows the definition of workflow processes that can be included from any other script and invoked as a custom function within the new workflow scope.
 This enables reuse of workflow components"
 - "The `entry` option of the nextflow `run` command specifies the workflow name to be executed"

 ---
 ## Sub-workflows

 We have seen previously the Nextflow DSL2 syntax allows for the definition of reusable processes (modules).
-Nextflow DSL2 also allow the definition reusable  sub-workflow libraries.
+Nextflow DSL2 also allows to define reusable sub-workflows.

 ## Workflow definition

 The `workflow` keyword allows the definition of workflow components that enclose the invocation of one or more `processes` and `operators`.

-For example,:
+For example:

 ~~~
 nextflow.enable.dsl=2